RNA and Protein Synthesis: A Student Exploration

 Introduction

 RNA and protein synthesis are two interconnected processes that occur in the cell, enabling the expression of genetic information.
 RNA, or ribonucleic acid, acts as a messenger between DNA and the protein synthesis machinery.
 Protein synthesis, on the other hand, is the process by which cells build proteins using the genetic instructions encoded in RNA.
-Together, these processes ensure that cells can produce the necessary proteins to carry out their functions and maintain homeostasis.
+Together, these processes see to it that cells can produce the necessary proteins to carry out their functions and maintain homeostasis.

 The Role of RNA in Gene Expression